Especially relevant for operations-heavy businesses with real workflow complexity.

 Pain points

-• Knowledge buried in files, inboxes, and team memory
+- Knowledge buried in files, inboxes, and individual team members

 Opportunity areas